mayan-edms/Mayan-EDMS/docs/chapters/quick_labels.rst

 Creating quick labels
 =====================

+.. admonition:: Permissions required
+    :class: warning

+    The "Edit document types" permission is required for this action, either globally or via an ACL for a document type.

 Since quick labels are associated with document types, creating quick labels must be done from the document type view.